San Francisco Crown & Bridge Procedures

 Caring for a Porcelain Crown

-Financial District, San Francisco patients that get a crown are often concerned about whether or not they require any kind of special care.
+Patients of the Financial District and Embarcadero areas of San Francisco who get a crown are often concerned about whether or not they require any kind of special care.
 But the great news is that porcelain crowns don’t require any more care than your natural teeth.
 Patients will simply need to brush their teeth and floss every day, especially around the base of the tooth where the crown meets the base.
 While the crown itself cannot suffer from cavities because it is synthetic, the natural tooth upon which the crown sits is still vulnerable to decay.
 Plus, the gums surrounding the tooth can still contract gum disease without proper care.

 Common Problems with Porcelain Crowns